 Links:

-The detector in the kits for homodyne is quite primitive consisting of pair of biased photodiodes and with a Quarter WavePlate (QWP) to shift the phase of one of the signals by 90 degrees and the bandwidth is quite limited.
+The detector in all the homodyne kits is quite primitive consisting of a pair of biased photodiodes with a Quarter WavePlate (QWP) to shift the phase of one of the signals by 90 degrees.
+Thus the bandwidth is quite limited.
 But a better one could be constructed relatively easily.

 This is similar to the homodyne system above but but with the µMD0 display.